Nearos/class_c_compiler/README.md

 Just note that we officially only offer support for Linux, and in particular Ubuntu, the system installed on the CS lab machines.
 However, we will do our best to help you out in case you encounter any trouble setting your machine, via the ED discussion forum.

+Note that if you are using Linux (e.g. Ubuntu, Fedora, OpenSuse, ...), the software should be directly available from your distribution package manager and you don't need to manually install it.

 ## Java Development Kit (JDK) ##